 TLC is run by Stephanie Craig and Steven Larmer.
 We both grew up on dairy farms and ended up working in agriculture, but in “desk jobs”.
 We started TLC because we wanted to farm in a way that matched our skills.
 Growing lavender was a perfect fit: it’s versatile, doesn’t require a lot of land and could be showcased in creative products.
 Plus, it’s unique and we love a good challenge!

-Stephanie is the voice behind TLC’s social media (and this website - hi 👋).
-She’s also the person who sews our products, orders the fabrics, packs up orders and dreams the dreams.
+Stephanie is the main force behind TLC.
+She’s the main farmer, the social media poster and blogger, the person who sews our products, orders the fabrics, packs up orders and dreams the dreams.
 Steve is the tractor driver, grass cutter and heavy lifter.
 We both work hard to keep the lavender plants healthy and thriving, which is a challenge in Ontario!
 We also get a lot of help from our family and friends.

 The Tullamore Lavender Co.
 Farm

-Our lavender farm is currently home to 2,000 lavender plants and is located just outside of Arthur, Ontario, Canada.
+We affectionately call our lavender farm The PLOT.
+The PLOT is currently home to 2,000 lavender plants and is located just outside of Arthur, Ontario, Canada.
 While our little plot is growing, we also use lavender from other Ontario farms in our products.
-We aren’t open to the public right now, but maybe one day.

 Our farm belongs to the Ontario Lavender Association, and we’re thankful to the many lavender farmers who have helped us along the way, including The Purple Hallow, South Bay Fields, and Apple Hill Lavender Farm.